abentley/oaf/README.md

   commit only some changes, consider using `nit stash [-p]` to temporarily remove unwanted changes.
 This gives you an opportunity to test that version before committing it.

+Note: if you just want the new commands, not the changed behaviour, see "New commands as Git external commands" above.

 ## Obsolete commands
 * `checkout` is superseded by `switch` or `restore`.